Mahmodul-Hasan/postgresql-mh/README.md

  </p>

  # Environment Setup
- Here I am going to use PostgreSQL on my Linux Machine, currently I am Using __UBUNTU 20.04 LTS__.
+ Here I am going to use PostgreSQL on my Linux Machine, currently I am Using __UBUNTU 20.04 LTS__.In this course I am going to demonstrate how to use PostgreSQL using terminal.I think it is better to learn it using CLI rather than GUI.
 You can use any OS you like.

- To Download PostgreSQL you can go to thie official websites, which is [PostgreSQL](https://www.postgresql.org/).
+ To Download PostgreSQL you can go to the official websites, which is [PostgreSQL](https://www.postgresql.org/).
 Then go to Download option and choose your OS and follow the steps.

 But I am going to show you the commands that you can execute from your terminal to install PostgreSQL by typing only few commands.
 ### Installing PostgreSQL on Linux/Unix